 - Victor Hugoâ€™s original handwritten Les MisÃ©rables manuscript â€“ a French national treasure thatâ€™s leaving Europe for the first time

-- Rare scripts, scores, designs and posters from the 1985 Royal Shakespeare Company production
+- rare scripts, scores, designs and posters from the 1985 Royal Shakespeare Company theatre production

 View an online interactive of Hugo's original manuscript, with expert video commentary, produced by The Age.